styleseat/-cordova-plugin-ios-remove-stored-splash-screen/README.md

 ## Background

 When installing an app for the first time, the splash screen is stored inside the `/Library/SplashBoard` directory.
 When updating splash screens, the file at this path does not get updated and upon launching the app with the new splash screen, both the old and new splash screen will be rendered.
 This plugin removes the stored splash screen so only the new splash screen will be shown.

+Here is a forum for more info: https://forums.developer.apple.com/message/321239#321239